450+ Products Compared

 ✓ Free shipping with Prime · ✓ Amazon's price guarantee · Affiliate link

-The Comfort-Fit is DenTek’s entry-level moldable guard, and the 2-pack format makes it the best value in the OTC guard category by cost-per-guard.
-At roughly $29 for two guards and a storage case, you get a backup guard automatically — useful if you lose one, if your partner also grinds, or if you want to keep one at home and one while traveling.
-The boil-and-bite process is identical to the Professional-Fit, and the fit quality is comparable.
+The Comfort-Fit is DenTek’s entry-level moldable guard, and the 2-pack format at around $26 as of this writing makes it the value pick in the OTC guard category.
+You get a backup guard automatically, which is useful if you lose one, need to re-mold, or want to keep one at home and one while traveling.
+The boil-and-bite process is similar to the Professional-Fit, and the fit quality should be familiar if you have used DenTek guards before.

 Where it differs is material: the Comfort-Fit is slightly softer and thinner, which makes it more comfortable for light grinders but means it won’t last as long under heavy grinding pressure.
 For people who grind hard enough to wear through softer guards quickly, step up to the Professional-Fit or the DenTek Ultimate.
 For mild to moderate grinders who prioritize comfort and affordability, the Comfort-Fit 2-pack is the most cost-effective starting point.